 If you run the installation wizard, the Data Store Configuration wizard automatically opens in your default web browser.
 Alternatively, you can open the wizard from the computer's shortcut menu or type the URL in a browser.
 The Data Store Configuration wizard URL is in the format https://datastoremachine.domain.com:2443/arcgis/datastore.

-- Type the user name and password of an ArcGIS Server administrator and click Next.
+- Type the username and password of an ArcGIS Server administrator for that site and click Next.

 - Choose the type of data store to create on this machine and click Next.

-You can create more than one type of data store on the same machine, but Esri does not recommend this as the data stores will compete for memory resources, which can lead to poor performance.
+Although it's possible to create more than one type of data store on the same machine, Esri recommends that you do not do this because the data stores will compete for memory resources, which can lead to poor performance.

-- Type a location for the ArcGIS Data Store directory.
+- Type a location for the ArcGIS Data Store content directory.

-This directory contains the data store files, plus the relational data store backup directory (if you created a relational data store).
+This directory contains the data store files and the relational data store backup directory (if you created a relational data store).